 On the fringes, allow F-35 testing to continue, strictly for tech and concept development.
 Findings could fold into next generation fighter programs starting in a decade or so.
 Around the same time, the Pentagon should start buying new bombers — something that might not be possible with the F-35 crowding the budget.

 - Encourage American allies to replace their planned F-35 fleets with Eurofighter Typhoons, Dassault Rafales, Saab Gripens, F-15s, F-16s, F-18s or light fighters from a range of manufacturers.
 As with the Marines, the only customers that will lose capabilities are those planning on using F-35Bs from assault ships.
 That includes the Italians, for sure, plus maybe Spain and South Korea.
 Again, this represents a capability of marginal value: certainly nothing to justify continued investment in an increasingly wasteful program.

-This article originally appeared on War is Boring, November 1, 2010.
+This story originally appeared on War is Boring, November 1, 2010.